input-leap/input-leap/README.md

 ### Project goals

 Hassle-free reliability.
 We are users, too.
-Input Leap was created so that we could solve the issues we had with synergy and then share these fixes with other users.
+Input Leap was created so that we could solve the issues we had with Synergy and then share these fixes with other users.

 Compatibility.
 We use more than one operating system and you probably do, too.